kelechi055/wheel-of-fortune/README.md

     •Adding more puzzles and categories.
     •Implementing multiple players and turns.
     •Improving the display of the puzzle state dynamically based on correct guesses.
-    • Developing a GUI or interactive platform.
+    • Developing a better GUI or interactive platform.